California virus deaths top 30,000 after deadliest weekend

-LOS ANGELES (AP) — California has hit another grim coronavirus milestone.
-Data from John Hopkins University on Monday showed the nation’s most populous state has recorded more than 30,000 deaths since the pandemic started nearly a year ago.
+LOS ANGELES (AP) — California’s coronavirus catastrophe reached a staggering new level Monday as Johns Hopkins University data showed the nation’s most populous state has recorded more than 30,000 deaths since the pandemic started nearly a year ago.

 Deaths have exploded since a COVID-19 surge began in October.
-It took the California six months to record its first 10,000 deaths.
+It took California six months to record its first 10,000 deaths.
 But in barely a month, the total rose from 20,000 to 30,000.

 Over the weekend, state officials reported a two-day record of 1,163 deaths.
 Hospitalizations also have exploded and many hospitals are stretched to the limit.